tembo-io/pg_vectorize/CONTRIBUTING.md

 # Releases

 `pg_vectorize` releases are automated through a [Github workflow](https://github.com/tembo-io/pg_vectorize/blob/main/.github/workflows/extension_ci.yml).
 The compiled binaries are publish to and hosted at [pgt.dev](https://pgt.dev).
 To create a release, create a new tag follow a valid [semver](https://semver.org/), then create a release with the same name.
 Auto-generate the release notes and/or add more relevant details as needed.
-See subdirectories for the [Rust](https://github.com/tembo-io/pgmq/tree/main/core) and [Python](https://github.com/tembo-io/pgmq/tree/main/tembo-pgmq-python) SDK release processes.